perun-network/bbs-plus-threshold-wallet/README.md

 ### Aries Threshold Wallet

-Aries Threshold Wallet is an integration between the concept of Non-Interactive Threshold BBS+ From Pseudorandom Correlations with the Verifiable Credential Wallet from Hyperledger Aries.
+Aries Threshold Wallet integrates the concept of Non-Interactive Threshold BBS+ From Pseudorandom Correlations with the Verifiable Credential Wallet from Hyperledger Aries.

-The Non-Interactive Threshold BBS+ From Pseudorandom Correlations Protocol introduces a novel protocol called t-out-of-n threshold BBS+ for issuing anonymous credentials, aiming to reduce risks linked to a single credential issuer.
+The [Non-Interactive Threshold BBS+ From Pseudorandom Correlations Protocol] introduces a novel protocol called t-out-of-n threshold BBS+ for issuing anonymous credentials, aiming to reduce risks linked to a single credential issuer.
 It enables efficient and secure credential creation and demonstration of possession while minimizing communication complexity.
 Unlike existing schemes, this protocol supports various security thresholds and achieves fast signing speeds with minimal impact on performance.

-The Verifiable Credential Wallet in Aries Framework Go implements the interface Universal Wallet specified by W3C, which can be used to manage JSON-LD credentials and related data models.
+The Verifiable Credential Wallet in Aries Framework Go implements the interface [Universal Wallet] specified by W3C, which can be used to manage JSON-LD credentials and related data models.

 ### Current state

 At this stage, the Demo implemented Alice and Faber's signers as Aries Threshold Wallet objects.
-They perform peer-to-peer credential exchange using the Aries's issue credential protocol.
+They perform peer-to-peer credential exchange using Aries's issue credential protocol.
 In the first iteration, we assume that all agents act honestly.

-The Threshold BBS+ implementation being used is realised using a simple mock of Pseudorandom Correlations Generators, which need to be swapped out in future iteration.
+The Threshold BBS+ implementation is realized using a simple mock of the Pseudorandom Correlations Generator, which must be swapped out in future iterations.

-The current version of VC Wallet does not fully support the storing of precomputations as signing materials (must provide a public and private key as a signing suite).
-The precomputation is temporary stored in VCWallet instead as Metadata, which can be retrieved for signing partial signatures.
-This implementation is still considered acceptable because without most of the precomputations are acquired, the adversary still cannot produce a valid signature.
+The current version of VC Wallet does not fully support storing precomputations as signing materials (must provide a public and private key as a signing suite).
+The precomputation is temporarily stored in VCWallet instead of Metadata, which can be retrieved for signing partial signatures.
+This implementation is still considered acceptable because the adversary cannot produce a valid signature without most of the precomputations acquired.

 ### Run the Demo

-The Demonstration is currently under develop with [Go] 1.20 and a forked [Aries Framework Go] v0.4.6-2.
+The Demonstration is currently under development with [Go] 1.20 and a forked [Aries Framework Go] v0.4.6-2.

 #### Getting started

-Running the aries-threshold-demo requires working Go distribution, see ```go.mod``` for the required version.
+Running the aries-threshold-demo requires working Go distribution; see ```go.mod``` for the required version.

 ```sh
 # Clone the repository into a directory of your choice.